How to build a brain-computer interface — and why we should connect our minds

 So let’s entertain this idea: What if were could send in nano-machines to each individual neuron, that could upon receiving this light, trigger neuronal activity and also turn neuronal activity into detectable light?
 Or better yet, do this non-invasively by sending in the assembly instructions for these nano-machines, and have our neurons build these units directly onto themselves?

 This is called optogenetics, and works thanks to light-sensitive proteins called opsins.
 The instructions for creating these proteins can be inserted into targeted types of neurons in the brain by gene therapy, creating light sensitive ion channels.
 And so instead of surgery, one can insert this “light transducer” into the brain via genetic instructions carried in a modified virus.

+This is an incredibly exciting and promising field, but does require gene therapy.
 While we are here and speaking of ultrasound and holography, there is another approach to BCI’s that combines these approaches, and may be ready for showtime as soon as next year.

 Combining light and sound for a better fMRI

-A company called OpenWater is working on using both targeted ultrasound and digital holography in a unique way to essentially measure brain activity by detecting blood flow changes in the brain with potentially higher resolution than existing fMRI’s, yet with a non-invasive, wearable device.
+A company called OpenWater is working on using both targeted ultrasound and digital holography in a unique way to essentially measure neuronal activity by detecting blood flow changes in the brain with potentially higher resolution than existing fMRI’s, yet with a non-invasive, wearable device.

 If this approach does not end up being the fore-runner in the development of brain-computer interfaces, the benefits they would be able to bring through the cheaper and earlier detection of tumors, clots, as well as the increased insights into diseases, disorders and the functioning of our bodies, could be even more commendable and awe-inspiring.